 We challenged the DMV’s suspension by filing a petition for a writ of mandate.
 That is, requesting that the court order the DMV to follow the law.
 In this petition, it was argued that the testing officer did not continuously observe her for 15 minutes before her breath test.

 The trial court granted the petition, finding that under regulation 1219.3 the officer who administers the Intoxilyzer 5000 test should have 15 minutes of continuous observation.

 “Because (the testing officer) did not even arrive at the Auburn Police Station until just before he left the Station with Petitioner, not enough time transpired for (the testing officer) to have completed the requisite fifteen minute observation period.

 Although our client was in custody for more than fifteen minutes, the arresting officer’s observation was not relevant because he did not administer the test.
 The DMV was forced to reexamine the evidence without the breathalyzer results.

 This was a huge success for us and our client.
 This case shows how easy it is for the police to be careless.
 Slip ups like this can lead to a dismissal or successful appeal for our clients.

-When you need a criminal defense attorney to handle your case or appeal, hire one who knows the ins and outs of police and court procedure.
+When you need an attorney to handle your case or appeal, hire one who knows the ins and outs of police and court procedure.
 Hire one who isn’t afraid to go to trial.

 Call our office today 1 (800) 420-5667.